-- 1) Visit www.cii.co.uk/qualifications

-- 2) Select the appropriate qualification

-- 3) Select your unit on the right hand side of the page
+- 1) Visit www.cii.co.uk/learning/qualifications/unit-award-in-general-insurance-non-uk-w01/ - 2) Select 'exam guide update' on the right hand side of the page.

 Candidates should also refer here for the latest information on changes to law and practice and when they will be examined.